-The JPB continues to work with the FTA and the State Historic Preservation Office (SHPO) to extend the Programmatic Agreement that governs the PCEP's related activities.
-One Native American tribe has requested consultation after receiving the recent required notification; the JPB has offered to brief the tribal representatives.
+The JPB continues to work with the FTA and the State Historic Preservation Office (SHPO) to extend the Programmatic Agreement (PA) that governs the PCEP's related activities.
+The draft PA has been submitted to the SHPO for its review.
+The JPB is in the process of scheduling a briefing for the one Native American tribe which requested consultation after receiving the recent required notification.
 The JPB and its contractor continue to follow the requirements and processes contained in the original agreement.